 Last Updated on January 17, 2021 by asoulwindow

 Read on to find out more about this gem of Incredible India.

-INTRIGUING HISTORY OF THE SHORE TEMPLE, MAMALLAPURAM
+HISTORY OF SHORE TEMPLE, MAMALLAPURAM

-Needless to say, it is called Shore temple because it situated in a scenic location which is on the shore of Bay Of Bengal.
-It dates back to the 8th century A.D.
+The Shore temple dates back to the 8th century A.D.
 It was built between 700 to 728 A.D. under the rule of Narasimhavarman II aka Rajasimha of the Pallava dynasty of South India.

 He initiated these in the 7th century itself.
-The temple is dedicated to Lord Shiva and Lord Vishnu.
-The Cholas continued to make additions to the Shore temple after they defeated Pallavas and ruled, what is now Tamil Nadu.
+The Shore Temple is dedicated to Lord Shiva and Lord Vishnu.
+The Cholas continued to make additions to the Sea Shore temple after they defeated Pallavas and ruled, what is now Tamil Nadu.
 Isn’t Shore Temple history interesting?

-As I circumbulated around the ancient temple, which sits atop a 50 square feet base, I was awed by intricate carving at every nook and cranny.
+As I circumnavigated around the ancient temple, which sits atop a 50 square feet base, I was awed by intricate carving at every nook and cranny.
 The evening sun had lent a soft glow to the Shore temple, making it look even more ethereal and mystical.

 Out of the three shrines, 2 belong to Lord Shiva (Somaskanda) while 1 shrine belongs to reclining Lord Vishnu.
 The reclining Vishnu is locally called Sthala Shayana Perumal or Ananthasayana.